-I am walking the St Magnus Way on Orkney, and this is one of the blog series – 21-30 May 2018.
-Below, you can find links to all the others (introduction, transport, accommodation, resources etc).
-The overall walk is 55 miles (88.5 kms) over 5 days plus a visit to the island of Egilsay where St Magnus was said to have been murdered and, initially, buried.
+I walked the St Magnus Way on Orkney between 21st and 30th May 2018.
+Below, you can find links to all the other blogs in this series (introduction, transport, accommodation, resources etc).
+The overall walk is 55 miles (88.5 kms) long and I trekked it over 5 days which included a visit to the island of Egilsay where St Magnus was said to have been murdered and, initially buried.

 Each time I leave for a walk, I make a rather last, last-minute trip for necessaries, and this time was no exception.
-I purchased a blow-up-itself mattress (an orange one, I am very fond of it), a one-person tent (although I do not know how a large man could possibly fit in), an Ordnance Survey map of Orkney (also orange), solid fuel stove and blocks.
+I purchased a blow-up-itself mattress (an orange one, I am very fond of it), a one-person tent (although I do not know how a large man could possibly fit in), an Ordnance Survey map of Orkney (also orange), a solid fuel stove and blocks to put in it.

 This is what I took with me:

-Walking boots (the Austrian ones are still going strong (thanks S) and walking sandals (thanks Alice).
-Plasters
+Walking boots (the Austrian ones are still going strong (thanks to S) and walking sandals (thanks to Alice) with plasters

-Rucksack, bum bag (also known as fanny bag), hard wearing John Lewis carrier bag, my coquille Saint Jaques shell to show I had walked the Camino
+Rucksack, bum bag (also known as a fanny bag), hard wearing John Lewis carrier bag, my coquille Saint Jaques shell to show I had walked the Spanish Camino

-Baton or walking stick to steady yourself when tottering on the edge of cliffs or falling down holes!
+Baton or walking stick to steady myself when tottering on the edge of cliffs or falling down holes!